TearTyr/Ultra-Galleries/README.md

-# Ultra Kemono Galleries
+# Ultra Galleries

-Ultra Kemono Galleries is an enhanced version of [Better Kemono Galleries](https://sleazyfork.org/en/scripts/460064-better-kemono-galleries) with improved image downloading features and additional functionality.
+**Ultra Galleries** is a powerful userscript that enhances the browsing and downloading experience on `kemono.su`, `coomer.su`, and `nekohouse.su` by adding features for image manipulation, viewing, and batch downloading.
+It was originally based on [Better Kemono Galleries](https://sleazyfork.org/en/scripts/460064-better-kemono-galleries) but has been significantly expanded and improved.

 ## Overview

-This userscript enhances the browsing and downloading experience on kemono.su and coomer.su by adding various features for image manipulation, viewing, and batch downloading.
+This userscript provides a seamless and efficient way to interact with image and video content on supported websites, making it easier to view, resize, download, and manage your favorite media.

 ## Features